kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 A simple project plan was prepared, only cover the key activities without details explanation

+- The task planning should monitor your progress throughout the rest of the task and make any adjustments as required.

+---

-**Examples:**
+#### **Examples:**

 **A short project time plan/Gantt chart**

-The task planning should monitor your progress throughout the rest of the task and make any adjustments as required.

 ![GanttChart](https://github.com/kwgarylam/YCI_ArduinoLesson/blob/main/misc/figures/GanttChart.PNG?raw=true)